enfeizhan/clusteror/README.rst

 If you are lucky to have Nvidia graphic card, with proper setup Theano can parallel the calculation to be able to scale up to large datasets.

+Note
+====

+This project has been set up using PyScaffold 2.5.7.
+For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.